idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - Harder: people don't like to hear 'I hear you feeling ...'
   - PRIME: Mindful Breathing, Loving Kindness/Like Me,
   - START: Remind to be curious, give lots of time.
-  - If possilbe ask how they feel.
+  - If possible ask how they feel.
   - Interesting you say that, listening to you, I'm hearing....
   - END: Make lots of time to listen and give them lots of air time.
   - META: Was this conversation helpful to you?